Launched in April 2015, Hakai Magazine explores science, society, and the environment from a coastal perspective.

 The magazine is part of the Tula Foundation.
 While we are editorially independent, we share the same philosophies as the Tula Foundation, celebrating exploration, discovery, and science.

-The name Hakai is inspired by Hakai Pass which is within the Hakai Lúxvbálís Conservancy, the largest protected marine area on the west coast of Canada, located about 400 kilometers north of Vancouver.
+The name Hakai is inspired by Hakai Pass which is within the Hakai Lúxvbálís Conservancy, one of the largest protected marine areas on the west coast of Canada, located about 400 kilometers north of Vancouver.

 To launch a magazine in the 21st century is a little crazy.
 But the disruption to 20th century media outlets by the Internet has created irresistible opportunities: to report and discuss issues through a combination of media; to reach previously unattainable audiences; to steer a small part of journalism’s future.